When she first came into the room, Nazma’s hair was oily and matted, her skin was fraught with marks from others and her eyes were tired.

 Nazma’s story is not unique to her.

-She could share of countless women in the brothel system – sold in to ensure someone else didn’t go hungry, to ensure someone else was clothed, to ensure someone else had what was needed.
+She could share of countless women sold to ensure someone else – sold in to ensure someone else didn’t go hungry, to ensure someone else was clothed, to ensure someone else had what was needed.

 Her evaluative eye was well-trained in what someone else wanted.